postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/newman-file-uploads.md

                         }
                     ]
                 },
-                "description": "Uploads a file as a form data field to `https://postman-echo.com/post` via a `POST` request."
+                "description": "Uploads a file as a form data field to `https://postman-echo.com/post` using a `POST` request."
             },
             "response": []
         }